Xonshiz/comic-dl/ReadMe.md

 URL can be any URL of the [supported websites](https://github.com/Xonshiz/comic-dl/blob/master/Supported_Sites.md).

 ## Auto Download
-You can autodownload the new chapters of your favorite comics by creating a config file in json format.
+You can auto-download the new chapters of your favorite comics by creating a config file in json format.

-To generate the config file run the comand below and follow the instructions
+To generate the config file run the command below and follow the instructions

 ```
 python __main__.py --config